YueLiPicasso/Catala-gedit-syntax-highlighting/README.md

 ~/.local/share/gtksourceview-4/language-specs
 ```

-I use [test.catala_en](test.catala_en) as a test file.
+I use [test.catala_en](test.catala_en) and [test.catala_cn](test.catala_cn) as test files for English and Chinese versions of the syntax respectively.

 ## Reference

-Here I collect further resources which helped me write the code.
+Here I collect further resources which helped me.

+The code is modelled after the  [Catala syntax highlighting code for the iro compiler](https://github.com/CatalaLang/catala/blob/e7c3ef604e1862dee82a1395ee2a1ea6beb5f9a2/syntax_highlighting/en/catala_en.iro).

 The posts below basically say that to provide gedit syntax highlighting support we simply need to write a XML file specifiying the syntax and put it under the gedit syntax highlighting directory.